aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-document/split-pdf/_index.md

 url: /net/split-document/
 ---
 # Split document

+>You can split PDF files using Aspose.PDF and get the results online at this link: [products.aspose.app/pdf/splitter](https://products.aspose.app/pdf/splitter)

 This topic shows how to split PDF pages into individual PDF files in your .NET applications.
 To split PDF pages into single page PDF files using C#, the following steps can be followed:

 1. Loop through the pages of PDF document through the [Document](https://apireference.aspose.com/net/pdf/aspose.pdf/document) object’s [PageCollection](https://apireference.aspose.com/net/pdf/aspose.pdf/pagecollection) collection